IgniteUI/igniteui-docfx/en/components/grid-selection.md

 |--|--|--|
 | onRowSelectionChange | Emitted when selection is changing. | { selection: `Array<any>`, row: IgxRowComponent, rowID: any|

-*Note:* cell selection will trigger onSelection and not onRowSelection
+*Note:* Cell selection will trigger onSelection and not onRowSelection.

 ### Code Snippets